dsinecos/go-concurrency-patterns/README.md

 2. Iterating over a channel using `range`

 3. Composing multiple goroutines as a pipeline
+   1. Closing multiple downstream channels when an upstream input channel is closed
+   2. Closing a single downstream channel when all the upstream input channels are closed

 4. Using `go run -race` to detect Race conditions